 Any Party passes a resolution for winding-up (otherwise than for the purposes of a solvent amalgamation or reconstruction) or a court makes an order to that effect or becomes or is declared insolvent or convenes a meeting of or makes or proposes to make any arrangement or composition with its creditors or has a liquidator, receiver, administrator, administrative receiver, manager, trustee or similar officer appointed over any or all of its assets or ceases to carry on business or threatens to cease carrying on business or ceases to exist or threatens to cease to exist, or is unable to pay its debts as they fall due.

-In the event of termination and/or expiration of this Agreement, the RNE shall be liable to pay to ETPL the entire Consideration as may be due and payable to ETPL.
-In the event, the RNE fails to pay to ETPL the Consideration within the stipulated time period, the RNE shall be liable to pay to ETPL the Consideration with an interest @ 18% per annum from the date it became due and payable until it is paid to ETPL
+In the event of termination and/or expiration of this Agreement, the BSG shall be liable to pay to ETPL the entire Consideration as may be due and payable to ETPL.
+In the event, the BSG fails to pay to ETPL the Consideration within the stipulated time period, the BSG shall be liable to pay to ETPL the Consideration with an interest @ 18% per annum from the date it became due and payable until it is paid to ETPL

 GOVERNING LAW AND DISPUTE RESOLUTION